 One of the things I love about homeschooling is the way that my toddler can participate with her older siblings.
 She’s soaking up so much knowledge without even knowing it.
 At the same time, there are challenges that come with homeschooling with a toddler.
 Here are some tips from my own experiences, as well as my homeschooling friends Anna and Emma, for homeschooling with a toddler.

-- Do a circle time together.
 If you get them started with a few short stories and songs, they will amuse themselves after for quite a while.
 Fill up their little attention tanks with love, then try to get some work done while they happily play, rather than chasing them off with promises to pay attention to them later.
 Keep a stack of books where they can easily reach them.
 We make regular library runs to bring new books home for everyone to read, including the younger kids.

 We have a CD player and tape player in each bedroom.
 I often put on a CD story when I need to focus on the older kids.
 My younger kids will listen to the story and colour or play Lego together.
 Holy Heroes Glory Stories are great, as are CDs by Usborne and Barefoot Books.

 Are you homeschooling with a toddler?
 What works for your family?